Joberman/process_sat/README.txt

 	  files.
 Under the default behavior (--interactive False) the software will automatically ignore any file it can't process and continue processing any other files in --fileList.
-If set to True, exectuion will be suspended and the user will be given several options when an invalid file is encountered.
+If set to True, execution will be suspended and the user will be given several options when an invalid file is encountered.